Russia's most advanced fighter arrives in Syria

 In December, two F-22's intercepted two Russian aircraft that had flown east of the "de-confliction line" that is supposed to separate Russian and US-led coalition aircraft operating over Syria.

-The US jets fired warning flares during the intercept of the two Russian Su-25 close air support jets according to US officials after they crossed the de-confliction line multiple times.
+The US jets fired warning flares during the intercept of the two Russian Su-25 close air support jets, according to US officials, after they crossed the de-confliction line multiple times.

+"We do not consider these jets to be a threat to our operations in Syria, and will continue to deconflict operations as necessary," Rankine-Galloway said.

-The Russians have based the jet at their Khmeimim airbase in Syria according to the US military official.
+The Russians have based the jet at their Khmeimim air base in Syria, according to the US military official.

 It is unclear if their deployment is a response to US deploying F-22s to the region or if Russia is using the Syrian theater as an opportunity to test the new aircraft.

-The Su-57 is the first Russian military fighter to use stealth technology and is designed for aerial combat and ground attack operations.
+The Su-57 is the first Russian military fighter to use stealth technology and is designed for aerial combat and ground-attack operations.

 According to the Russian Defense Ministry, the jets were scheduled to be introduced to Russian forces in 2018, and a total of 12 aircraft were initially ordered by the Russian government.